-I marinated raw shrimp in Texas Pete.
-Pete is our friend.
+I marinated raw shrimp in my favorite hot sauce.

 I dredged my marinated shrimp in the breadcrumb mixture and lightly oiled a baking sheet.
 I spread them across the baking sheet in an even layer and baked them at 350 for about 15 minutes- the crust turned out crispy and the shrimp pinked up nicely without being chewy.

 I made my mac’n’cheese with this recipe from Andie @ Can You Stay for Dinner?
 This is the recipe I ALWAYS use for macaroni & cheese… (and we rock the buffalo part when we’re feeling spicy).
 If you’ve never read this blog, put it on your to do list.

 When the shrimp comes out of the oven, toss it on top of the creamy macaroni & cheese, and sprinkle generously with some chopped green onions.